furax124/FiveM-Spoofer/ReadME.md

 # DISCLAIMER:

-I Never test it and idk if it work but try it and open a issue if it doesnt work or add on discord (axel0277)
+I Never test it and idk if it work but try it and open a issue if it doesnt work or add on discord (axel0277) It should normally work since i saw a doc on fivem about it